codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 The most common reason for the occurrence of this error message is that the user has not properly set up his/hers App-specific password and has used the Apple Developer account password instead.

-To generate an App-specific password, sign into your [Apple ID account page](https://appleid.apple.com/account/manage) and under security section click Generate Password below App-Specific Passwords.
-The format for this password should be in the form of `abcd-efgh-ijkl-mnop`.
-Insert this value into the Codemagic UI.
-Please take note that the password should be generated with the same Apple account that is set in the UI to avoid any other errors.
+To generate an app-specific password, sign in to your [Apple ID account page](https://appleid.apple.com/account/manage), navigate to the **Security** section and click **Generate Password...** below **App-Specific Passwords**.
+The generated app-specific password will be in this format: `abcd-efgh-ijkl-mnop`.
+Insert this value into the Codemagic UI or as a password in `codemagic.yaml` when setting up publishing to App Store Connect.
+Note that the password should be generated with the same Apple account that you are using for publishing.

 ## iOS code signing troubleshooting